 The State prides itself on its highly diversified manufacturing industry with the construction of transportation equipment (primarily aircraft engines and submarines) being the dominant industry.
 The State is also the leading producer of military and civilian helicopters.
 Other manufacturing includes fabricated metal, computer and electronics and machinery.

-- Finance, insurance, and real estate are Connecticut’s largest sectors accounting for 27.5% of total output.
+- Finance, insurance, and real estate are one of Connecticut’s largest sectors accounting for 27.8% of total output.

 - Coast Guard Academy